 MacGyver's Swiss Army knife went through a few changes over the early episodes.
 His first and most often used knife was a "Spartan" model from Victorinox.
 The knife seen in the opening credits of each episode was a Wenger, as noted by its long keychain.

 In the late 1980s, two teenage boys made a bomb in their garage which went off, killing one of them.
 The surviving boy said they learned how to make the bomb from an episode of the show.
 However, the show was quickly exonerated after it was discovered no such episode existed.

 Richard Dean Anderson won the role of MacGyver when the casting director noticed he was unafraid to use his glasses during his audition, showing a lack of pretension that the creative team wanted in their lead.

 Throughout the entire run of the series, MacGyver states many times his opposition to using guns because of a childhood event.
-However, in the pilot episode, "Pilot", he does in fact fire a gun, an AK-47, and then quickly hands it to the pilot he's rescuing to provide cover fire.
-This aspect of his character was probably added after the pilot as he makes no mention of his distaste for guns.
+However, in the pilot, he does in fact fire a gun, an AK-47, and then quickly hands it to the pilot he's rescuing to provide cover fire.
+He also used a gun pointing it at bad guys in the opening gambit of MacGyver: Target MacGyver (1985).

 Dana Elcar appeared as a guest star in the pilot episode.
 Richard Dean Anderson recommended him to the producers to join the show playing a different character.
 Elcar joined the series in the eleventh episode as Pete Thornton.

 MacGyver's modes of transportation were a Jeep Cherokee Chief, a Jeep Grand Wagoneer, and Jeep Wrangler CJ7.
 He ended up with his grandfather's (Harry's) 1946 Chevy truck, and after Harry died, he left his 1957 Chevy Nomad to MacGyver as well.